 FREQUENCY: JM14 onwards.
 Main - waves one and 5 every quarter.
 Boost - all waves every quarter.

-COVERAGE: Applies to all respondents who are in work past state pension age.
+- Applies to all respondents who are in work past state pension age.
+COVERAGE: - NOTES: This variable is included on ONS datasets only.

 REDUNDANCY WITHIN LAST 3 MONTHS

 REDUND - Whether made redundant in last three months